What is Join My Village?

 General Mills is a global company with a proud tradition of philanthropy – and a stated commitment to Nourishing Lives, both domestically and abroad.
 For nearly a decade, General Mills has contributed about 5% of its pretax profits to charitable causes.
 In fiscal 2008, General Mills donated nearly $87 million to communities across the United States, Canada, Mexico, China and many other countries.
 That's an increase of 6.1% over fiscal 2007 and a 17.5% increase over fiscal 2006.
 For more information on General Mills philanthropic contributions in the U.S., please click on "General Mills" in the "About" section of the global navigation bar on the homepage.

 To empower women economically, CARE has been implementing village savings and loan associations (VSLAs) in Malawi since 1999.
-CARE has established more than 850 VSLAs in Malawi to date, comprising more than 16,850 members with $108,828 accumulated as savings (and $145,164 loaned to members).
+CARE has established more than 650 VSLAs in Malawi to date, comprising more than 15,000 members with $450,000 accumulated as savings.
 More than 85% of the participants are women.
 CARE's research shows that VSLA programs enable women to increase their families' income, and build self-confidence, independence, and leadership skills in the process.

 VSLAs are informal, self-selecting groups consisting of 15 – 20 members.
 The members contribute small, individual savings into an association fund.
 Each association sets its own "charter" which specifies loan terms.
 Savings are accumulated for a period and then the association determines how to loan the money to members.
 All transactions are carried out at meetings in front of all the members, promoting transparency and accountability.
 Members pay back the loans based on the guidelines specified by the charter.
 Loans are generally used to start small businesses or pay for family needs often related to sending children to school.
 After a year, the group pays out the total savings in a lump sum payment to each member based on his or her contribution plus interest.
 This lump sum distribution provides otherwise unavailable sums of money that each member can then apply to his or her own families' needs.